mbad0la/Architect/README.md

 // initialise the hardware
 let myAndGate = new AndGate(a, b, output)
-// wrap hardware in a I/O BlackBox let ioHandler = new StringIO(myAndGate)
+// wrap hardware in a I/O BlackBox
+// this is compulsory, to be able to do I/O using strings let ioHandler = new StringIO(myAndGate)

 console.log(ioHandler.input('1', '1')) // prints 1